andrewarabian/OMAP-radar/README.md

 **OMAP** reads live serial data from a Meshtastic node (over `/dev/ttyACM*`) and turns it into a spatial network map showing GPS positions, mesh links, and signal reach in real time.

-It’s meant for analysis, not chat.
-If you want to _see_ what your LoRa mesh is doing when the network’s quiet or disconnected from the internet, this is the tool.
+If you want to _see_ what your LoRa mesh is doing with positioning data strictly at the RF level, this is the tool.

 ---
 ### Functions